replit/play/README.md

 Python Play was designed with the following principles in mind:

 - No boilerplate - every line of code should do something meaningful and understandable.
+We want to limit the number of times a learner needs to ask "why do we have to include this line of code?"

 - As much as possible, commands should have immediate visual effects.
-For example, if a programmer types a `new_sprite` command the sprite should show up immediately on the screen, they shouldn't need to understand the invisible distinction between initializing and drawing.
+For example, if a programmer types a `new_sprite` command the sprite should show up immediately on the screen, they shouldn't need to understand the invisible distinction between initializing a sprite and drawing the sprite.

 - Lines of code should be easily copy and pasted.